JustinHop/Titan/README.md

 This should start up the app the same as above, only in a container.

+## Getting Started With Docker-Compose

+    docker-compose up

+Same as above

 ## Using Titan
 At first it's recommended to trade only simulation currency and familiarize yourself with the behavior of the program.
 A [detailed wiki](https://github.com/Denton24646/Titan/wiki) explains the core components underlying Titan.